ChrisGreene-Chuboe/stk-app-sql/readme.md

 1. Start the development environment with `nix-shell` in the `test/` directory
 2. Import the modules with `use modules *` in your Nushell session

+## TODO

-## TODO Common psql Command
+### TODO Common psql Command

-The next thing to do is create a common nushell module to execute psql.
+The next thing to do is create a common nushell module to execute psql sql statements.
 The current model/example (using .psqlrc-nu) is in ./modules/stk_event/mod.nu => `event list`.

+We need to create a command in ./modules/ with this new psql execution command.
+You can choose the name of the command to match best practices.